Experienced Child Custody Lawyer Serving Marietta & Woodstock, GA

 Georgia courts usually operate with the intention of determining what’s best for your child.
 During the initial hearings, the judge will listen to each parent's perspective to determine what’s best for your child’s health, safety and overall welfare.
 The court may opt to award either joint or sole custody.
 In sole custody, the court will likely approve visitation rights to the non-custodial parent.
 In joint custody, the court allows both parents to share time with the child and make decisions together about the child’s education, medical care and religious upbringing.
 When your child turns 14, he or she can choose with whom they want to live.
 The family court can review the arrangement every two years and make modifications as necessary.

-Call my Marietta law firm for sound representation in child custody
+Call my Woodstock law firm for sound representation in child custody